andrewleesteele/tray-lightning-component/README.md

 # tray-lightning-component

 Lightweight container that can be used to display external data within Salesforce...powered by the Tray.io Platform.
-This enables Salesforce users to display customer data effortlessly in their Salesforce instance without having to pollute their CRM data with extraneous data.
+This enables Salesforce users to display relevant external data effortlessly in their Salesforce instance without having to actively import the data into their CRM.

 ## Steps